A6terabytenta/command-line-application/README.md

 ## Technologies applied for the project
 1. Spring Boot version ``2.2.6``
 2. Maven to manage dependency and build project
-3. Code quality assurance with PMD
+3. Code quality assurance with Sonar and PMD
 4. Libraries: Lombok ``1.18.12``, Jackson ``2.10.3``

 ## Class Diagram